SartiMau/design_patterns_in_kotlin/README.md

 Protect the class state by minimizing the visibility and manipulation of its attributes.

 Use when:
-- The attribute manipulation is no desirable after the construction
+- The attribute manipulation is no desirable after the construction.

 Structure:
 ![alt text](https://github.com/SartiMau/design_patterns_in_kotlin/blob/main/images/structural/private_data_class.png?raw=true)